okanay/file-filterer/README.md

 ## Getting Started

-First, install all the dependencies:
+First, open a terminal in the project folder and install all the dependencies by executing the following command:

 ```bash
 npm install
 ```

-Then, run the development server:
+Then, initiate the development server by executing the following command:

 ```bash
 npm run dev